brianLeeson/BattleSheep/README.md

 - Run the BattleSheep executable to start playing!

 ## Rules
-Visit the game's website for rules: http://www.blueorangegames.com/index.php/games/battle-sheep
+- Visit the game's website for rules: http://www.blueorangegames.com/index.php/games/battle-sheep

-## To Do List:
+- A game board is automatically generated in a rectangle array of hexes.
+Otherwise, all rules from the above link apply.

+## Potential Future Features:
 - Update graphics
 - Add ability for users to play across a network
 - Enable players to generate the board manually instead of automatically generated boards